 Fungus on the feet causes athlete’s foot.
-According to the APMA, the fungus tends to grow in humid, dark and warm environments, and can cause dry skin, itching, inflammation and blisters.
+The fungus tends to grow in humid, dark and warm environments, and can cause dry skin, itching, inflammation and blisters.

 When toenails dig into the toes, they can cause considerable pain.
 Sometimes the nails can grow into the toes and cause infection.